helle253/notes/notes/tabletop.black-island-college.session-3.md

 mumbling/animal noise coming from the kitchen.

 Extremely old man in the kitchen, he's what cackled when i threw some shit in there.

+Blind, immobile old guy wearing a faux catholic monk robe and a necklace with several pendants which appear to be mummified human body parts.

+Gondoza?